khofstadter/navigatingthedigitalworld.com/docs/digital-identities.md

 - Earlier, students published their first work after their PhDs.
 Today the Web allows us to start developing our professional identity before finishing our doctoral research e.g., by expressing our opinions about other people's work openly and publishing our own work on our websites or relevant platforms e.g., videos on [Vimeo](https://vimeo.com/), articles on [Medium](https://medium.com/), music on [SoundCloud](https://soundcloud.com/), photos on [Flickr](https://flickr.com/), graphic design on [Behance](https://www.behance.net/), software on GitHub, etc.

 #### Discussion
-- Should educators in higher education be active online, for example, share their teaching resources on the Web and engage with learners who did not formally enroll in a module?
+- Should teachers in higher education be active online, for example, share their teaching resources on the Web and engage with learners who did not formally enroll in a module?
 - What is the future of education?
 What do students get for paying their high fees?
 - Shall students' learning rely entirely on the processes of formal education, such as lectures/workshops primarily using established forms of resources (e.g., academic journals) and assignments (e.g., essays or portfolios)?
 Or should their learning be more agile and incorporate the use of information on the Web (e.g., blog articles) and feedback on their works outside their workshops, i.e., should they seek feedback from people on discipline-related forums?
-- Should we expect students to know how to use institutional identities in resident modes efficiently?
+- Should we expect students to know how to use professional identities in resident modes efficiently?
 Probably not, but **they should be encouraged** to develop this practice.

 ### 3. Open Practice